Environmental Protection Agency (EPA).

 A. Does this action apply to me?

-This action is directed to the public in general and may be of interest to a wide range of stakeholders including environmental, human health, farm Start Printed Page 64065worker, and agricultural advocates; the chemical industry; pesticide users; and members of the public interested in the sale, distribution, or use of pesticides.
+This action is directed to the public in general and may be of interest to a wide range of stakeholders including environmental, human health, farm worker, and agricultural advocates; the chemical industry; pesticide users; and members of the public interested in the sale, distribution, or use of pesticides.
 Since others also may be interested, the agency has not attempted to describe all the specific entities that may be affected by this action.
 If you have any questions regarding the applicability of this action to a particular entity, consult the Chemical Review Manager identified in the Table in Unit IV.

 B. What should I consider as I prepare my comments for the EPA?